15 Romantic Words for “Beautiful” in Spanish

 However, rico/rica can also be used with people, places, and things to mean “lovely” or “cute”.
 If you use estar to say that a person is rich – e.g. él está rico, it can also be understood to mean “sexy”.

-Mono/mona is a word with many meanings.
-As a noun, mono means monkey – but it's not (necessarily) offensive to call a person mono or mona.
-When used as an adjective, it can mean “pretty” or “cute.”
+As a noun, mono means “monkey” – but it’s not (necessarily) offensive to call a person mono or mona.
+When used as an adjective in Spain, it can mean “pretty” or “cute.”

 Most literally, macizo/maciza means “solid” – as in madera maciza (“solid wood”).
 However, it’s also a colloquial term in Spain for “attractive”.
 Saying that someone está macizo/a is like saying they’re “hot”, “hunky”, or a “babe”.